Basavaraj9972/Blog_Application_Basavaraj.github.io/README.md

 edit tinyint
 userId int

-while creating default for createdDate paste this CURRENT_TIMESTAMP
+while creating default for createdDate paste this CURRENT_TIMESTAMP and userId foreign key reference the user table

 After creating table if you add image link download the image or vedio then create one floder in Webapp imgfolder paste the image or vedio in this folder.
 1) for example:  http://localhost:8080/BlogApplication_Task2/blogImages/seaNature.jpg